MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/saved-views.md

 ### What data will I see when I visit a page?
 For pages with small view selectors (only personalizations can be saved to the view), you will see the same data as you always have when you visit the page.

-For pages with large view selectors (personalizations and queries can be saved to the view), you will primarily see the data linked to the query associated with your default view.
+For pages with large view selectors (personalizations and queries can be saved to the view), you will typically see the data linked to the query associated with your default view.
 There are two main exceptions to this:
      - If you navigate to a page from a tile, the tile query will execute regardless of the query associated with the default view.
 If you created that tile after views have been enabled, selecting a tile will open the page with the view associated with that tile.
      - If you navigate to a page and that entry point includes a query, the original query will execute originally in place of the default view's query.
 You should be alerted when this occurs via an informational message when the view is loading.
 You can also confirm by switching to this view after the page loads, as that should allow the view query to execute regardless.